knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

         - the visiblity to cloud gave clear cut idea that we can leverage cpu GHz, ram-memory 4 to 8gb , started making several attempts to leverage on these concepts for every service request.
         - also i was new to Git and github so the my initial colleagu-1,colleague-2 helped me to configure this for me.
         - culture and team orgzn
             in ge based on project u work, the team has parterner ship with vendors could be %(50 + 50) or (30%ge+70%vendors(tcs, capegemini,genpact(BAs))).
-So far  i was working as consultant for almost 8 years and now I had to work with consultant inverse of what i had done.
+So far  i was working as consultant for almost 8 years and now I had to work with consultants, inverse of what i had done.
+So I knew the degree of respect to be given.
+            Some were real good.
             Though there was not strict timing, the team followed agile practices, the team size was close to 15 members,  i think so.
-            2-qa(akhay,pooja-b),
+            2-qa,
             1 ba,
             1 vendor-architect,
             1 data-modeler-cum-dba-
             1 PO,
             2 FO
             1-pod-lead,
-            7-backend-developers(myself+3ge(surjot,malpani,pooja)+2vendor(k))
+            7-backend-developers(myself+3ge+2vendor)
-            3-front-end( 2 ge(vishnu,abhinav)+vendor) vishnu,harshalli
+            3-front-end( 2 ge+1vendor)
-            after i joined in couple of months atleast 4 people got dropped off. by the end of 2 plus years, the team size got reduced to 7 member (vishnu,kalyan,akshay,gautham,po,ba,fo)
+            after i joined in couple of months atleast 4 people got dropped off. by the end of 2 plus years, the team size got reduced to 7 member (fronted-developer,pod-lead,qa,developer-backend,po,ba,fo) due to stabilization, covid-impact
         - purpose
-            - before this tool, there was a tool where all cmr users uploaded their documents to a box folder, whicn can shared and collaborated. so this tool was primarliy targeted to automate that in cloud.
+            - before this tool, there was a tool where all users(anlaysts of various domain) uploaded their documents to a box folder, whicn can shared and collaborated. so this tool was primarliy targeted to automate that in cloud.
             The original desinger, authors made a good choice of leveraging Elasticfilesotrage service from aws, though several times i visualized it to be a s3 bucket. after I left this change was done.
-            - another purpose was to automate close to 80 cmr steps , these belong to variouse modeling needs like technical, financiail, cost etc
+            - another purpose was to automate close to 80 high-level workflow steps , these belong to variouse modeling needs like technical, financiail, cost etc
-        - first weeks like my 1st company, came  with testing the application from my POD-lead(team-lead), then analyzing few requirements on feasiblity though i proposed few solutions, i heard the application would crash if he fulfilled the requirements so didnt materialize, then came some minor enhancements and bugs in existing application. one bug got my attention because nobody wanted to touch it, there was requirement to capture all the activities user did on the overall workflow which was captured en events table, only top 20 or 30 were shown on the screen, yet the events table which kept on growing day by day connected with some important tables, and each time some one went to activities screen, it took 7 to 8 mins to load for couple of scenario, occassionaly that particular microservice failed, crashed . team just restarted the microservice manually by running a chef script. after careful observations i applied a fix by some removing nester query joins and co-relation and even moved fetching a a set of records and its aggregation logic to service layer from database logic.
+        - first weeks like my 1st company, came  with testing the application from my POD-lead(team-lead), then analyzing few requirements on feasiblity though i proposed few solutions, i heard the other application(consumer) would crash if we fulfilled the requirements,  so it didn't materialize, then came some minor enhancements and bugs in existing application. one bug got my attention because nobody wanted to touch it, there was requirement to capture all the activities user did on the overall workflow which was captured en events table, only top 20 or 30 were shown on the screen, yet the events table which kept on growing day by day connected with some important tables, and each time some one went to activities screen, it took 7 to 8 mins to load for couple of scenario, occassionaly that particular microservice failed, crashed . team just restarted the microservice manually by running a chef script. after careful observations i applied a fix by some removing nester query joins and co-relation and even moved fetching a a set of records and its aggregation logic to service layer from database logic.
 Now it just took few seconds (i guess < 10 seconds).
 I got some attention from my backend developers team.
         -  my 1st major deliverable came after almost 2 months of joining , so this was tool had only 1 integration for a contract setup for financial-modeling, now with intent of central orchestartor as visioned by people who built and envisioned this tool, the 2nd integration came  to make an integration with a downstream (technical-modeling) on which requirement kept changing for next 6 months or so.
 It was also a request from pod-lead, director to lead the design, developement, they were anticipating some future changes heavy in this. with help of my colleagues-ge barely 1.5 years of IT expeerince, a qa-ge  i formed an informal team for my developemnt.